Rinovative/grainlegumes-pino/README.md

 This specialization project investigates the performance and applicability of **Physics-Informed Neural Operators (PINOs)** for simulating air flow in **porous granular media** such as agricultural grain beds.

-Permeability fields κ(x) are **generated in MATLAB**, solved via **COMSOL Multiphysics**, and exported as structured **PyTorch datasets (.pt)**.
+Permeability fields κ are **generated in MATLAB** and solved via **COMSOL Multiphysics**.
-The goal is to train a 2-D PINO model that learns the mapping from permeability to pressure and velocity fields — effectively replacing expensive CFD solvers for design and optimization tasks.
+The goal is to train a 2-D PINO model in python that learns the mapping from permeability to pressure and velocity fields — effectively replacing expensive CFD solvers for design and optimization tasks.

 The repository provides a complete, modular workflow covering:
 - 🧩 **Data generation** (MATLAB → COMSOL → PyTorch conversion)